 “It is no longer possible to tolerate the destructive role played by the state of Qatar,” said the statement at the end of the meeting.
 The UAE minister of state for foreign affairs spoke of more isolation for Qatar: “Next greater isolation, incremental measures and reputational damage stemming from Doha’s continued support for extremism and terrorism.”
 Even its expulsion from the GCC is being bandied about.

 Some analysts tend to believe though that Iran now has got such stranglehold on it that Qatar may not be able to withdraw from its embrace even if it wanted to, considering Tehran has for the first time in history found an open-armed ally among Arab countries.
 But more importantly, money talks.
-Qatar is the richest country in the world, is flush with funds [just bought a mansion in Manhattan for its housemaids for $41 million], and as if to cock a snook at the GCC allies, has dramatically increased its gas output without consulting the regional group.
+Qatar is the richest country in the world, is flush with funds [just bought a mansion in Manhattan for its housemaids for $41 million], and as if to deride the GCC allies, has dramatically increased its gas output without consulting the regional group.

 Its bravado is backed by its unfathomably deep pockets.
 From Day One of the crisis, it has claimed that it can hold out for years which it might, as long as it does not look at its ledger books.
 Symptomatic of this spirit was the move by a Qatari businessman to fly down thousands of cows on cargo planes to get over the milk crisis once the Saudi border and supplies were closed.